frejanordsiek/hdf5storage/doc/source/development.rst

 string (contained in the 'MATLAB_class' Attribute).
 One can give the collection additional user provided Marshallers.

+The :py:mod:`hdf5storage.exceptions` module contains the special exceptions/errors required for this package not covered by existing Python exceptions/errors or those from the h5py package.

 :py:mod:`hdf5storage.Marshallers` contains all the Marshallers for the different Python data types that can be read from or written to an HDF5 file.
 They are all automitically added to any